-On May 5, 2006, Candente Resource Corp. (now Candente Copper) and Canaco Resources Inc. ("Canaco") entered into an Agreement to jointly acquire up to a 70% interest in the existing 67 square kilometre El Oro Property from Goldcorp S.A. de C.V., a 100% owned subsidiary of Goldcorp Inc. and Desarollos Mineros, a wholly-owned subsidiary of Goldcorp Mexico ("GoldCorp Mexico").
+On May 5th, 2006, Candente Resource Corp. (now Candente Copper) and Canaco entered into an agreement to jointly acquire up to a 70% interest in the existing 67 square kilometre El Oro Property from Goldcorp S.A. de C.V., a 100% owned subsidiary of Goldcorp Inc. and Desarollos Mineros, a wholly-owned subsidiary of Goldcorp Mexico ("GoldCorp Mexico").

-On April 14, 2009 Candente Copper and Canaco agreed to transfer their respective interest in the El Oro Property to the Company.
+On April 14th, 2009 Candente Copper and Canaco agreed to transfer their respective interest in the El Oro Property to the Company.

 As consideration for the transfer of the El Oro Interests, the Company issued 5 million Common Shares and a promissory note, payable in cash or convertible into Common Shares of the Company, to each of Candente Copper and Canaco.
 Each promissory note had a principal amount of \$1.3 million.
-The Company also had to ensure that a cumulative \$5.0M was spent since 2006 in exploration and issue 1,000,000 shares to Goldcorp Mexico by November 30, 2011.
+The Company also had to ensure that a cumulative \$5.0M was spent since 2006 in exploration and issue 1,000,000 shares to Goldcorp Mexico by November 30th, 2011.

-On February 14, 2011, the Company delivered notice to Goldcorp Mexico that it had fulfilled all requirements necessary to exercise the First Option to earn an initial 50% interest in the El Oro Property.
+On February 14th, 2011, the Company delivered notice to Goldcorp Mexico that it had fulfilled all requirements necessary to exercise the First Option to earn an initial 50% interest in the El Oro Property.
 Goldcorp Mexico subsequently acknowledged and confirmed that the Company has satisfied the requirements to exercise the First Option.

-To earn the remaining 20% interest, the Company had to expend an additional \$5,000,000 in exploration and issue an additional 1,000,000 shares to Goldcorp Mexico before November 30, 2013.
+To earn the remaining 20% interest, the Company had to expend an additional \$5,000,000 in exploration and issue an additional 1,000,000 shares to Goldcorp Mexico before November 30th, 2013.

-On July 27, 2012, GoldCorp Mexico confirmed that the Company had met all of its obligations for the exercise of the second option (pursuant to the Company's letter dated May 1, 2012) under the Letter Agreement dated May 5, 2006 as amended pursuant to the agreement dated February 2, 2009 and September 30, 2009.
-By way of this letter

-GoldCorp Mexico also elected not to proceed with the Back-In Option on part of the property, but elected to maintain their 30% undivided right, title and working interest in the entire property.
+On July 27th, 2012, GoldCorp Mexico confirmed that the Company had met all of its obligations for the exercise of the second option (pursuant to the Company's letter dated May 1st, 2012) under the Letter Agreement dated May 5th, 2006, as amended pursuant to the agreement dated February 2nd, 2009, and September 30th, 2009.
+By way of this letter GoldCorp Mexico also elected not to proceed with the Back-In Option on part of the property, but elected to maintain its 30% undivided right, title and working interest in the entire property.